-Grantham University allows transfer of credit hours for prior academic credits, military training and experience, and relevant professional licenses, certifications, and training.
+Grantham University allows transfer of credit hours for prior academic credits, military training and experience, and relevant professional licenses, certifications and training.
+Courses will only be considered from documents issued by the institution from which credit was awarded.
 The amount of transfer credit accepted is dependent upon the declared program of study and Grantham's residency requirement.

-See respective admissions section for residency requirements.
-See Section 1.8 for the Prior Learning Assessment (PLA) Policy.
+See Section 1.8 for the Prior Learning Assessment Policy.